1 / 10

 Prices, versions and specification

-There's an extensive engine line-up, including mild-hybrid petrols and diesels as well as pricey plug-in hybrid models.
+There's an extensive engine line-up with the Volvo XC60, including mild-hybrid petrols and diesels as well as pricey performance plug-in hybrid models.
 While the latter offer impressive performance, the XC60 is better in a mid-level trim with small wheels and an economy-focused engine.

-Comfort and refinement are the XC60's strong suit.
+Comfort and refinement are the Volvo XC60's strong suit.
 Its excellent ride quality (with small wheels) is backed-up by a luxurious and refined interior that is more than a match for anything from the competition.
-The suspension set-up is carried over from Volvo's 90 range and provides one of the best ride qualities of any car in its class.
+The suspension set-up is carried over from Volvo's 90 range (that's the XC90 SUV, V90 estate and S90 saloon) and provides one of the best ride qualities of any car in its class.

-The only slight issue we have with the XC60 is its shallow boot, which is one of the smallest of any mid-sized SUV.
-The price for the entry-level models is also higher than the outgoing XC60, but it's clear to see where the investment has gone.
-If you value comfort and luxury over razor sharp handling and performance, then the XC60 will make a fine choice as your next family car.
+The only slight issue we have with the Volvo XC60 is its shallow boot, which is one of the smallest of any mid-sized SUV.
+It's also a little expensive, with new models starting from more than £40,000.
+It's clear to see where the investment has gone, though.
+And if you value comfort and luxury over razor sharp handling and performance, then the Volvo XC60 will make a fine choice as your next family car.

 "The XC60 wafts along with the air and grace of a luxury saloon, while the raised driving position provides a commanding view of the road that makes it easy to navigate this 2.1 metre wide SUV though narrow B roads or multi-storey car parks."